pcolby/aws-sdk-qt/README.md

-Note, the [code-generation](code-generation) sub-project requires Qt 5.10+ and [Grantlee](https://github.com/steveire/grantlee), but this is for development of SDK itself, not for devlopers that use the SDK.
+Note, the [code-generation](code-generation) sub-project requires Qt 5.10+ and [Grantlee](https://github.com/steveire/grantlee), but this is for development of the SDK itself, not for developers that use the SDK.

 ## Building
 This library supports out-of-source builds (highly recommended), for example: